Stelank05/QuizGameV3/README.md

 # QuizGameV3

 So I may've started this in December, maybe January, but I've had to deal with Assignments, other Things I like working on, my oversized Garden, and sleeping.
-That is an incomplete list.
+That is an incomplete list.<br/>
 Anyway, now it's July, and everything but the stuff relating to doing a Quiz and Answering Questions exists and works, mostly.

 ---